 Loaned amount can be up to 2.5 times your average monthly payroll costs for the preceding 12 months, with a maximum load amount of $10,000,000.
 Seasonal and new business use a different time period.

 Interest is a 1% fixed rate.
 (An example of how things are changing daily, just today the Federal government changed the rate from 0.5% to the current 1%.)
 Payments under a loan are deferred for 6 months, but interest will continue to accrue over that period.
 Loans are due in 2 year.
 There are no prepayment penalties or fee.
 No collateral is required.
-No personal guarantee
+No personal guarantee is required.

 The link to the application is: https://home.treasury.gov/system/files/136/Paycheck-Protection-Program-Application-3-30-2020-v3.pdf